Health & Vaccinations for Mozambique

 - Take prophylaxis.
 Talk to your doctor about Malarone (atovaquone-proguanil), doxycycline, or mefloquine.
 Start before you arrive and finish the full course after you leave.

 - Sleep under a mosquito net.
 Most accommodation in Vilankulo provides them.
-If yours doesn’t, ask — or bring your own.
+Check for holes and tuck the net in fully before sleeping.

 - Cover up in the evenings.
-Light long sleeves and long pants make a difference.
+Light long sleeves, long pants, and socks help a lot (many bites happen on lower legs/ankles).

 If You Feel Unwell

-Malaria symptoms can appear 7-30 days after a bite: fever, chills, headache, body aches.
-If you develop a fever during or after your trip, get tested immediately — tell your doctor you’ve been to a malaria zone.
-Early treatment is straightforward and effective.
-Delayed treatment is dangerous.
+Malaria symptoms can appear from about 7 days after exposure to up to 1 year after return: fever, chills, headache, body aches, nausea, flu-like fatigue.
+If you develop a fever during or after your trip, get tested immediately and tell your doctor you’ve been to a malaria zone.

 Sun and Heat